Mattrobby/Discrete-Structures-Assignements/README.md

 ## Assignment 2

-Write a program that allows the user to choose to convert a number from $\text{base }16$ to $\text{decimal}# or \text{decimal}$ to $\text{base }n$ (your program should have both functionalities).
+Write a program that allows the user to choose to convert a number from $\text{base }16$ to $\text{decimal}$ or \text{decimal}$ to $\text{base }n$ (your program should have both functionalities).
 The program should then perform the relevant calculation and return it to the user.
 You must write the routine for the base conversion – you cannot use a pre-written routine from another library.

 ## Assignment 3